Skip to main content

 Potential Issues to Manage

-• Edge damage during handling
+• Edge damage during transport and handling that can affect structural capacity

 7 Sustainability & Environmental Impact

-8 Expert Tips & Professional Hacks
+8 Practical Tips & Common-Sense Advice

-Best Practices for Engineered Timber
+Smart Practices When Working with Engineered Timber

 9 Preventive Checklist

-• Seal cut ends
+• Seal cut ends in exposed applications to limit moisture wicking

 Engineered Timber Quantity Estimator

 Use this estimator only after understanding engineered timber behavior.
+This is a rough planning tool, not a replacement for an engineer's design.

 Enter your parameters to calculate engineered timber requirements